Les Ailes de la Mode: Change of direction

 In-store restaurants and beauty salons were all shut down, and the stores no longer sold cosmetics and pianos.
 Most checkout and fitting rooms were closed, leaving several of Les Ailes de la Mode' shuttered sections unoccupied.
 The size of the downtown Montreal store reduced so drastically that it began using the mall corridor, Complexe Les Ailes, to display and sell merchandise.
 Les Ailes de la Mode' return policy became restricted to exchanges only for items on regular price, with no returns at all for items on sales.

-Final years and closure
+Final years as a department store

 The management of Carrefour Laval, unsatisfied with Les Ailes de la Mode's new identity and lack of cachet, decided not to renew the store lease upon expiry in February 2011.
 The management of Complexe Les Ailes had also questioned the future of the store in their mall for similar reasons.

 The closure of the Place Ste-Foy store was announced in March 2014 and completed on February 25, 2015.